Woven Being: Art for Zhegagoynak/Chicagoland: Block Museum - Northwestern University

 The Chicagoland region is a longstanding cultural and economic hub for Indigenous peoples, including the Council of Three Fires— the Ojibwe, Potawatomi, and Odawa—as well as the Menominee, Miami, Ho-Chunk, Sac, Fox, Kickapoo, and Illinois nations.
 People from many Indigenous nations call the region home today, and the city of Chicago has the third-largest urban Indigenous population in the United States.

-Seen together the artist’s constellations form intimate and interwoven stories that resist the monolithic storytelling that too often characterizes presentations of Indigenous art in museums still shaped by colonial mindsets and practices.
-Oral interviews with the collaborating artists will serve as a foundation for the exhibition’s interpretative materials and its accompanying publication, centering the artists’ voices and respecting their agency in determining contexts for the display of their work.
-Instead of a comprehensive overview of regional art, Woven Being will offer diverse Indigenous perspectives of Chicagoland’s layered Indigenous art histories.
-These are central not only to understanding Chicago and its region, but also to understanding the widely interconnected Indigenous arts that have been, and continue to be, woven across the entirety of Turtle Island (North America).
+Seen together, the exhibition works form intimate and interwoven stories that resist monolithic storytelling.
+Instead of a comprehensive overview of regional art, Woven Being integrates four Indigenous perspectives of Chicagoland’s layered art histories.
+Such perspectives are central not only to understanding Chicago and its region, but also to understanding the widely interconnected Indigenous stories that have been, and continue to be, woven across the entirety of Turtle Island (North America).

 Pronounce Zhegagoynak